Ada D. Stewart, MD, FAAFP

 Stewart is also a member of the American Academy of HIV Medicine, the American Academy of Hospice and Palliative Medicine, the National Medical Association and the American Medical Women’s Association.

 In the aftermath of Sept.
-11, 2001, Stewart enlisted in the U.S. Army Reserves and was recently promoted to the rank of Colonel.
+11, 2001, Stewart enlisted in the U.S. Army Reserves and has achieved the rank of Colonel.

 She is a preceptor for nurse practitioners, medical residents and medical students, and has received numerous awards, including the Alpha Omega Alpha Honor Medical Society 2012 Volunteer Clinical Faculty Award for her precepting at the University of South Carolina School of Medicine.